Frequently Asked Questions

 Our customer service team will be happy to assist in any way possible.
 You can call us on 020 7602 5757 or email us at email@example.com between 9am and 5pm Monday to Friday.
 Emails received outside these times may be delayed and responded to as soon as possible.

-IP rating relates to the moisture and dust proof of lighting fixtures.
+IP rating relates to the moisture and dustproof of lighting fixtures.
 IP stands for Ingress Protection.
-Basically, how much moisture or dust does the fixture allow in to it.
-The two numbers do not represent a value, instead, each number represents a seperate value.
+Basically, how much moisture or dust does the fixture allow into it.
+The two numbers do not represent a value, instead, each number represents a separate value.
 The first number represents the amount of solids allowed in, while the second is the amount of moisture allowed in.

 Zone 0 - inside a bath or shower itself.
 The fitting must use a low voltage supply that is max. of 12v and also be IP rated at least IPx7 which means it is able to be immersed in water.